Navigating School District Levy Options Going Forward

 Increasing (Dollar or Percentage) Property Taxes

-New current expense levies if the school district’s carryover is less than 100% of prior General Fund expenditures
+New current expense levies if the school district’s General Fund carryover balance exceeds prior year General Fund expenditures by less than 100%

-New current expense levies if the school district’s carryover is more than 100% of prior General Fund expenditures
+New current expense levies if the school district’s General Fund carryover exceeds prior year General Fund expenditures by 100% or more

 Renewal levies